Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Literature Review

 My estimation strategy is closely related to that of \cite{imbens_combining_1994}, who combine macro and micro data to improve estimation efficiency.
 My method is similar in that one dataset is sufficient for identifying the parameter of interest, and the moment conditions from the additional dataset improve efficiency.
 However, \cite{imbens_combining_1994} consider a setting in which all variables in both datasets are generated from the same distribution.
 In contrast, I consider a different setting in which the variable of interest is endogenously determined in the observational data but randomized in the experimental data.

-My method relaxes the assumptions required to improve the estimation efficiency using pre-experimental data, which are a form of widely-used observational data.
-One popular method by \cite{deng_improving_2013} incorporates pre-experimental variables as additional covariates into the experimental analysis.
-Their method requires observing individuals both before and during the experiment, and is conceptually different from my method that is applicable even if individuals are only observed once.
-These two methods also have different determinants for efficiency gains.
-Their method is most effective when the pre-experimental data contain variables that are highly predictive of the experimental outcome.
-My method is most effective when the pre-experimental data contain variables that are highly predictive of the endogenous variable.
-These two methods are also not exclusive: they can both be applied if the data requirements and assumptions are met for both methods.

-My method is also related to several contemporary studies that combine experimental and observational data. \cite{athey_combining_2020} combine datasets to estimate long term treatment effects where the long-term outcome in the experimental data is missing. \cite{kallus_removing_2018} study the setting in which the experimental data is non-representative but the observational data is endogenous.
-They focus on cases when one dataset alone is not sufficient for identification.
-In contrast, I focus on cases when the experimental data alone is sufficient for identification but the accuracy is limited by the sample size.

-Several studies also combine datasets to improve accuracy, but these studies mostly measure heterogeneous treatment effects instead of measuring an average effect. \cite{rosenman_combining_2020} shrink unbiased experimental estimates to additional biased observational estimates. \cite{kallus_removing_2018} and \cite{peysakhovich_combining_2016} assume that this bias can be estimated and corrected by comparing the difference between observational and experimental estimates.
-The efficiency gain of these methods could be small when the number of strata is small.
-My method is complementary because it uses new assumptions that leverage a new source of information, allowing us to improve efficiency even when the number of strata is small or when the goal is to estimate the average effect rather than identifying heterogeneity.

-My model for observational data is related to the literature by \cite{conley_plausibly_2010} and \cite{kippersluis_beyond_2018} that study plausibly exogenous model.
-In their model, some covariates are considered as "plausible IV" because they satisfy the relevance condition but slightly violate the exclusion restriction. \cite{conley_plausibly_2010} assume that there is a prior on how much the first-stage covariate violates the exclusion restriction.
-My method also depends on the availability of first-stage covariates that satisfy the relevance condition.
-However, my model allows the exclusion restriction to be strongly violated, and do not require a prior on the degree of violation, because this violation can be informed by the experimental data.
+My model for observational data is related to the literature by \cite{conley_plausibly_2010}, \cite{nevo_identification_2010}, and \cite{kippersluis_beyond_2018} that study plausibly exogenous models.
+In their models, some covariates are considered as ``plausible IV" or ``imperfect instruments" because they satisfy the relevance condition but may violate the exclusion restriction. \cite{conley_plausibly_2010} assume that there is a prior on how much the first-stage covariate violates the exclusion restriction.
+My method also depends on the availability of imperfect instruments that satisfy the relevance condition.
+However, my model allows the exclusion restriction to be strongly violated, and does not require a prior on the degree of violation, because this violation can be quantified by the experimental data.